dexterklui/notes/Computer/Java/maven.md

 E.g. `mvn install:install` will run the `install` goal without running any other goals or build phases.

+## Package

+When maven package a project into a JAR file, it will include the resources under `src/main/resources` directory.
+If the resources are not included in the

 ## 🧭 Navigation

 - [🔼 Back to top](#maven)